-Available motor medications for Parkinson’s disease — which primarily lessen tremor, stiffness and slowness — are grouped into categories according to how they work in the brain.
+Available motor medications for Parkinson’s disease — which primarily lessen tremor, stiffness and slowness — are grouped into categories according to how they work.
 Most can be taken alone or combined with others.

 Finding the Right Medication

 Here we describe the different categories of Parkinson's medications — how they work, their potential benefits and common side effects.
-We also give examples and highlight therapies that have been approved in the last few years.
-Click on the name of each recently approved therapy (marked with an *) to learn more.
+We also give examples and highlight therapies that have been approved in the last few years with an asterisk.

 Dopamine Replacement Therapy: levodopa/carbidopa

 Carbidopa prevents levodopa from turning into dopamine before it gets to the brain and limits levodopa's side effects, such as nausea and vomiting.
 In the United States, the combination of immediate-release levodopa and carbidopa is commonly referred to by the brand name Sinemet.
-A controlled-release form — Sinemet CR — also is available, as is a capsule (Rytary) that combines both immediate and extended-release levodopa in one.
+A controlled-release form also is available, as is a capsule (Rytary) that combines both immediate and extended-release levodopa in one.

 Levodopa/carbidopa can be taken alone or with other Parkinson's medications.
 It comes in a pill, a dissolvable tablet (Parcopa) and a gel (Duopa).
 The gel is infused directly into the small intestine, where levodopa is absorbed.

 In the majority of patients, especially people with mild symptoms, levodopa significantly improves motor symptoms.
 Typically, the medication remains effective as long as you need it, but since Parkinson's symptoms gradually progress over time, you may need to increase your dose or change how often you take it.